 A number of significant restrictions to stop the spread of coronavirus apply in metropolitan Melbourne and regional Victoria.
 Enforceable government directions have impacted many services and industries, including:

 - Manufacturing (such as meat processing)

 The directions require some workplaces to close and others to run with reduced operations, including reductions in staffing levels.
 For information about the restrictions and details about which of them have eased, go to Victorian Department of Health and Human Services – Coronavirus – Business and industry – restrictions by industry .

 The Victorian Government has released its roadmap out of coronavirus restrictions, including information about the easing of restrictions for some workplaces.
 Learn more:

 We encourage employers and employees to work together to find solutions that work in their circumstances.
 If your work or workplace is affected, please reach out to your employer or staff to talk through your options.

 Available options include:

 Taking care of a child

-If an employee can’t work because they need to care for a child whose school or childcare centre has closed, they should try and come to an arrangement with their employer.
+As restrictions ease, some children can return to childcare and school.
+If an employee can’t work because they need to care for a child who can’t return to childcare or school yet, they should try and come to an arrangement with their employer.
 This could include taking some form of leave, such as annual leave or long service leave, or requesting to work from home or another flexible arrangement.